A cautionary tale

 - Nepal seems to be hurrying towards a car-centred modernity that other countries are hurrying away from

-Many people dismissed Kathmandu’s new “no horn” rules.
+May 15, 2017-Many people dismissed Kathmandu’s new “no horn” rules.
 The rules were frivolous, they said.
 Or impossible.
 You couldn’t change people’s ways, they said.
 Horn blowing was too deeply ingrained.
 Nepal is just inherently disorderly.
 But within a week, a good idea, some awareness raising and tough enforcement have—with very little money or outside expertise—made Kathmandu a significantly more liveable city.

 Who says that a dog’s tail can’t ever be straightened?

 But the noise battle is only part of a larger war for control over Kathmandu’s chaotic streets.
 Indeed, there’s a struggle underway over the very character of the city.
 In the name of controlling congestion, new ways of living are being mapped out and elevated, with unintended consequences and hidden costs that beg for careful consideration.
 A lot more is at stake than most people might realise.

 To understand what’s unfolding, it’s worth journeying to the streets of America’s burgeoning cities of a century ago.
 In the first decade of the 20th century, American cities were, just like Kathmandu and many developing world cities today, choking with overstuffed streets.
 How city officials dealt with traffic congestion—and the mistakes they made—offers a cautionary tale for Nepal.